 Additionally, the global spectrum requirements are still under consideration by WP4C.
 Two studies presented at the June 2010 WP4C meeting show that to ensure the compatibility between one regional AMS(R)S network covering Europe and another covering North Africa, and due to the fact that all frequencies can not be reused, the AMS(R)S spectrum requirement can be estimated up to 5 MHz.
 However, the results confirm that the global overall spectrum requirements for AMS(R)S at about 2025 will not in any case exceed the 2 x 10 MHz.

-The development of a preliminary ITU-R draft report by WP4C on the estimation of the AMS(R)S spectrum requirements has also been started.

 Studies whether the existing bands covered by Resolution 222 are sufficient to meet AMS(R)S long term requirements without placing undue constraints on existing systems: